This article is for customers on Pro and Enterprise plans. It covers the two ways to create custom access levels.

 -

-(Optional) Check the box for Enforce Two-factor Authentication (2FA) if you want to require a secure login code for these team members.
+Enforce two-factor authentication (2FA): Click the checkbox if you want to require a secure login code for these team members.

 7. Click Duplicate access level.